RalphExp/Python3-Internal/PGEN/pgen.md

 ```

 For the rule ```single_input: NEWLINE | simple_stmt | compound_stmt NEWLINE```
 the output looks like the following, note that State 0 use three epsilon transition to reach state 1, 2, 3 respectively, state 6(compound_stmt) also use a epsilon transition to goto state 8 (NEWLINE).
-The rest of the rules are handled similarily, I saved them in the **automaton.txt**.
-For a interesting application of NFA see re2.py, a simple regular expression engine.
+The rest of the rules are handled similarily.
+We can inspect the graph using graphviz see **ploy.py**.
+For a interesting application of NFA see **re2.py**, a simple regular expression engine.

 **NFA of single_input**